replicatedhq/troubleshoot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
-title: ''
+about: Report a problem with Troubleshoot
 labels: 'bug'
-assignees: ''

 ---

-**Describe the bug**
+**Bug Description**

-A clear and concise description of what the bug is.
+Write a concise description of the problem here.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+**Expected Behavior**

-A clear and concise description of what you expected to happen.
+Include a description of the expected behaviour here.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]
+**Steps To Reproduce**

+Include the commands to reproduce the issue including any output.
+Any information that will help us to understand the problem is useful.
+Feel free to paste long output into a [Github gist](https://gist.github.com) and include the link here.

+**Additional Context**

-**Smartphone (please complete the following information):**
+Include the following information.
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+- Troubleshoot version.
+If you built from source, note that including the version of Go you used to build with.
+- Operating system
+- Operating system version
+- Other details that might be helpful in diagnosing the problem